 Thyme herb benefits abound but, for me, there's only one that really counts; outstanding flavour; I add a sprig to our eggs Florentine every morning.

-In these days of double blind studies and research in respected scientific journals, one hesitates to make outlandish claims.
+In these days of double-blinded studies and research in respected scientific journals, one hesitates to make outlandish claims.

 But of the taste of thyme there can be no question.
 It's just beautiful in any number of dishes.